-The Abbazia Monte Oliveto estate, surrounded by century-old olive groves and vineyards of Vernaccia vines, lies at the heart of an enchantingly beautiful area dominated by the ancient towers of San Gimignano.
-Founded by the knight Gualtiero Salvucci, the abbey was built in 1340 by Olivetan Benedictine monks, who were experts in selecting the finest areas for cultivating vines and olive trees.
+The Abbazia Monte Oliveto estate, lies at the heart of an enchantingly beautiful area dominated by the ancient towers of San Gimignano.
+The abbey was built in 1340 by Olivetan Benedictine monks, who were experts in selecting the fnest areas for cultivating vines and olive trees.
 Abbazia Monte Oliveto is a magical place where wines and large oak barrels embody the very best of local tradition.
 Here modern technology merely preserves the outstanding quality that derives from the sun-drenched indigenous Vernaccia grapes.

 Name: The estate’s name is derived from a medieval abbey, which lies on top of an orchard hill.

-Location: The estate is situated in the heart of the rolling hills of Siena, Tuscany: approximately one mile from the picturesque town of San Gimignano.
+Location: The estate is situated in the heart of the rolling hills of Siena, Tuscany.
 The property has a total of 35 hectares, 20 of which are dedicated to vineyards.

 Soil: Yellow sand and clay, marine in origin with good drainage.

 Climate: Continental, 4°C – 5°C in the winter and 34°C in the summer.